SimeonLukas/Blog/content/posts/20241124/index.en.md

 ![Board Manager](images/foto00002.png)

 Then, select the appropriate board under *Tools* – in this case, the *Sparkfun Pro Micro*.
 It's also crucial to select the correct processor based on the operating voltage.
 The programmer should also match the chip.
+The board connects via USB (in my case USB-C) and should be recognized immediately.

 ![Processor](images/foto00003.png)